Long Branch and the Presidency

 A man of simple pleasures, during his time when Long Branch was the “Summer Capitol,” the president liked to rise each morning shortly after dawn and ride his two-horse buckboard quickly along the oceanfront — sometimes for up to 20 miles.

-US Grant’s Cottage, 1914.
-Wealthy benefactors paid $32,000 for the house and gifted it to the president and family.
+“Summer White House” — President US Grant’s Cottage, 1914.
+Wealthy benefactors paid $32,000 for the house and gifted it to Grant and family.
+POTUS became an official Long Branch resident in February 1870.
+At the time Grant was regarded as “the greatest man living.”

 President Grant with family at Long Branch, 1883.
 An all-too-close observer of Civil War carnage, Grant found “peace and relaxation” at the shore.